Homework Topic – St David and St John Bosco

 Art – Self Portraits

-PE will be taught on Mondays and the focus is games.
-Later on in the year, a second lesson will be taught by our specialist PE teacher, Mr Maher.
+PE will be taught on Tuesday by the class teacher and Friday by our specialist PE teacher, Mr Maher.

 Homework will be sent home on a Thursday and will need to be handed in by the following Tuesday.
-We will start to set spellings towards the end of the first half term and there will be a weekly spelling test on Tuesdays.
+The children will be given spellings and tested on these every Friday.
 Please sign your child’s homework book every week after you have completed the task with them.